Pilot Application Process

-    Please follow Steps 1-4 and review the information below before filling out the intake form.
+Please review the information below before filling out the intake form and follow Steps 1-4.

 Please note, the City of Merritt will not meet potential applicants or immigration consultants for the regional pilot unless qualified through the official intake process.

 The City of Merritt BC PNP Entrepreneur Immigration Pilot has prioritized business start-ups in the following sectors: